 Generally speaking, doctors control large sums of money both professionally and personally, making them a highly desirable target audience for pharmaceutical companies, device and supply companies, SaaS, and even those outside the healthcare industry, like real estate brokers and investment advisors.

 Now that you know a little bit about why marketing to doctors is challenging—and that seemingly everyone wants their attention—let’s look at how to market to doctors, including four ways you can dial in your marketing strategies and stand out.

 How to Market to Physicians and Doctors in Six Steps

-As marketing to doctors is such a vast topic, we’ve developed a 5-part blog series to help people in virtually every industry successfully market to physicians and other health care professionals.
-This is the first blog in the series.
+As marketing to doctors is such a vast topic, we’ve developed a 4-part blog series to help people in virtually every industry successfully market to physicians and other health care professionals.
+This is the second blog in the series.

 Step 2: How to Define Your Doctor Audience

 There are more than one million active physicians in the United States.
 It would be impossible—and foolhardy—to market your products and services to all of them in the same way.